 For the odd outdoor verified virtual visit, it might be helpful to seek some semi open shelter of some sort.
 Your car, perhaps.
 Maybe a wind barrier, if one is available or some type of outdoor booth or gazebo.
 Other tips to control noise on video platforms include hanging a coat somewhere strategic or positioning oneself somewhere with less air currents.

 These are a few things you could do to make your telemedicine patients’ experience better with Banty.
-Sign up your team for Banty Medical today!
+Sign up your team for Banty Virtual Clinic today!